marrone/matchgame/README.md

 - start button in header
 - requirejs
   - text template plugin
+- loading icon

 - Bonus: for getting the flipping animation to work in IE8.
 - The game is over once the player has matched all of the cards
-- During the game you will need to display a game timer with the time that has passed and the number of failed attempts.
-- Bonus: Display a different message when the game is over based on the number of failed attempts.
-- Extra Bonus: Display the messages using the HML5 canvas element.
+- Extra Bonus: Display the messages using the HTML5 canvas element.